functional-logic/functional-logic.github.io/events/flops/2026/index.md

 ---
-title: Symposium Functional and Logic Programming 2026
+title: Symposium on Functional and Logic Programming 2026
 subtitle: 18th International Symposium on Functional and Logic Programming
 layout: page
 ---

+Welcome to the website of the 18th International Symposium on Functional and Logic Programming (FLOPS 2026) on May 26-May 28, 2026 in Akita, Japan.

+FLOPS 2026 is
-Welcome to the website of the 18th International Symposium on Functional and Logic Programming (FLOPS 2026).
-FLOPS 2024 is co-sponsored by Special Interest Group on Programming and Programming Languages (SIG-PPL), Japan Society for Software Science and Technology (JSSST), in cooperation with ACM SIGPLAN.
+co-sponsored by Special Interest Group on Programming and Programming Languages (SIG-PPL), Japan Society for Software Science and Technology (JSSST), in cooperation with ACM SIGPLAN.